-Respondents reported cash flow, regulatory changes, and personal circumstances such as illness among their top three business threats.
+Respondents reported cashflow, regulatory changes, and personal circumstances such as illness among their top three business threats.

-• Slightly more female-led (63%) than male-led (57%) SMEs perceive cash flow difficulties as a possible risk in the future, but many more ethnic entrepreneurs (75%), compared to non-ethnic entrepreneurs (54%) report the same fear.

-• Regulatory changes were the single most feared business threat by male respondents (60%).
-Ethnic-led businesses were most worried about personal circumstances such as illness (75%).
-Non-ethnic-led businesses perceived regulatory change (59%), the loss of a customer (58%) or staff (57%) as their main worries.
+- Slightly more female-led (63 per cent) than male-led (57 per cent) SMEs perceive cashflow difficulties as a possible risk in the future, but many more ethnic entrepreneurs (75 per cent), compared to non-ethnic entrepreneurs (54 per cent) report the same fear. - Regulatory changes were the single most feared business threat by male respondents (60 per cent).
+Ethnic-led businesses were most worried about personal circumstances such as illness (75 per cent).
+Non-ethnic-led businesses perceived regulatory change (59 per cent), the loss of a customer (58 per cent) or staff (57 per cent) as their main worries.

-To address such adversity, almost two-thirds (64%) of male and equally many female business leaders develop plans.
+To address such adversity, almost two-thirds (64 per cent) of male and equally many female business leaders develop plans.

-- Less than half (48%) of ethnic SME respondents develop plans to deal with potential risks, compared with 70% of planning non-ethnic leaders.
-Similarly, only 32% of ethnicled SMEs asked for advice in the last 12 months prior to the survey, but 57% of their non-ethnic counterparts did. - Female-led SMEs are more likely to ask for advice than male-led SMEs (53% vs. 49%).
-For those using external advice, legal advice was most valued 40% of women, 35% of men, 17% of ethnic, and 45% of non-ethnic leaders sought advice from a legal expert. - Help from accountants/banks and business mentors was second and third most solicited by all groups.
+- Less than half (48 per cent) of ethnic SME respondents develop plans to deal with potential risks, compared with 70 per cent of planning non-ethnic leaders.
+Similarly, only 32 per cent of ethnic-led SMEs asked for advice in the last 12 months prior to the survey, but 57 per cent of their non-ethnic counterparts did. - Female-led SMEs are more likely to ask for advice than male-led SMEs (53 per cent vs. 49 per cent).
+For those using external advice, legal advice was most valued 40 per cent of women, 35 per cent of men, 17 per cent of ethnic, and 45 per cent of non-ethnic leaders sought advice from a legal expert. - Help from accountants/banks and business mentors was second and third most solicited by all groups.

-In terms of actual crisis, about one third of female (36%) and male (33%) respondents reported experiencing a business crisis in the last 5 years.
+In terms of actual crisis, about one third of female (36 per cent) and male (33 per cent) respondents reported experiencing a business crisis in the last 5 years.

-- Around one in five (22%) of ethnic-led enterprises experienced a threat to their business survival in the same period. - Leading causes for the crises were the general economy or a downturn in revenues, but still almost 9% of respondents cited late payments and cashflow problems as the main causes of their crisis. - The number one resource for overcoming a business crisis was the use of financial reserves (53%) followed by developing a response plan (44%) and either asking for specialist advice (38%) or reducing the workforce (37%). - Female-led SMEs search for specialist help in 41% of the cases, compared with 35% of male-led SMEs.
+- Around one in five (22 per cent) of ethnic-led enterprises experienced a threat to their business survival in the same period. - Leading causes for the crises were the general economy or a downturn in revenues, but still almost 9 per cent of respondents cited late payments and cashflow problems as the main causes of their crisis. - The number one resource for overcoming a business crisis was the use of financial reserves (53 per cent) followed by developing a response plan (44 per cent) and either asking for specialist advice (38 per cent) or reducing the workforce (37 per cent). - Female-led SMEs search for specialist help in 41 per cent of the cases, compared with 35 per cent of male-led SMEs.
 Ethic-led SMEs, in line with the above results, make less use of contingency plans.